balbano/balbano.github.io/_posts/2018-08-18-goat-rocks-packwood-mt-adams-trip-report.markdown

 I'll also try and add some photos, but just writing this up ended up taking way longer than I expected, so for now, this is it!

-Also, for another perspective of the trip, check out [Sean's video](https://youtu.be/mh-aXyC5whs) on youtube!
+Also, for another perspective of the trip, check out Sean's videos: [Part 1](https://youtu.be/mh-aXyC5whs) and [Part 2](https://www.youtube.com/watch?v=0ZBI7gYld7s&feature=youtu.be) on youtube!
 I think [Sam](https://www.youtube.com/channel/UCo-Gow_76-aVNsoa4BhhIbg) may have a trip videos coming up as well.